planetlambert/turing/GUIDE.md

   - Enumerate all theorums deduced from the set of axioms using `K`
   - Eventually we will find either $A_n$ or $B_n$ in this enumeration.
 If it is $A_n$, print $1$.
 If it is $B_n$, print $0$.

 To recap what is happening here: We have created a machine ($K_a$) that computes the sequence $a$ digit-by-digit.
-It does this by checking if our custom first-order logic formula ($U$) is true or false for a given digit (via brute force) and printing $1$ or $0$ accordingly.
+It does this by checking if our custom first-order logic statement ($U$) is true or false for a given digit (via brute force) and printing $1$ or $0$ accordingly.
 Our implementation of $K_a$ can be found in [hilbert.go](./hilbert.go) and [hilbert_test.go](./hilbert_test.go).

-Turing sews the argument up by explaining that all computable numbers can be derived this way (we would just need the correct formula $U$).
+Turing sews the argument up by explaining that all computable numbers can be derived this way (we would just need the correct statement $U$).
 He then gives a gentle reminder that these computable numbers are not all definable numbers (which we learned in section 8).

 In the final subsection (III), Turing relates the axiom system described above with the human argument from subsection (I).
 It's a bit philosophical, but I believe Turing is dispelling doubts readers may have about the human argument from subsection (I).
 Instead of having to rely on the muddy "state of mind" concept, we can replace it with a more formulaic one as described in subsection (II).